More Than 1,700 Health Workers In China Have Been Infected With New Coronavirus

 But he stops short of acknowledging any particular mistakes made by Chinese officials or offering a direct apology to Li's family.
 Cui also would not explain why the top Communist Party officials in Hubei were recently relieved of their duties.

-"Naturally, under such special circumstances, People who can do the job better should be given the responsibility to do it," he said.
+"Naturally, under such special circumstances, people who can do the job better should be given the responsibility to do it," he said.
 "And this is a very heavy responsibility."

 Worries about the Tokyo Olympics